bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 2: 00:06:36

-Paul Matzko So you've been working on channel jamming for the last few months, and we'd love to hear how you came upon this kind of project, and sort of how you got started, and where are you today?
+So you've been working on channel jamming for the last few months, and we'd love to hear how you came upon this kind of project, and sort of how you got started, and where are you today?

 ## How our jamming project started